Ratho

-Ratho (Ràthach) is a village in the Rural West Edinburgh area of Edinburgh, Scotland.
+Ratho (Ràthach) is a village in the rural west part of the City of Edinburgh council area, Scotland.
 Its population at the 2011 census was 1,634 based on the 2010 definition of the locality.
 It was formerly in the old county of Midlothian.
 Ratho Station, Newbridge and Kirkliston are other villages in the area.
 The Union Canal passes through Ratho.
 Edinburgh Airport is situated only 4 miles (7 km) away.
 The village has a high ratio of its older houses built from whin stone due to a whin quarry nearby.
-The older, historical, part of the village was designated a Conservation Area in 1971 by Midlothian County Council.
+The older, historical, part of the village was designated a Conservation Area.

 Origins

 Ratho appears in written records from 1243 with various spellings such as Rath (ewe, eu, ew, ow, au) but most consistently, from 1292, with its present name Ratho.
 Other places nearby having "Ratho" in their names include Ratho Byres, Ratho Park and Ratho Bank (now named Ashley).

 It is believed that the name Ratho comes from Rath, Scottish Gaelic, for a place where there are hill forts.
 Both Kaimes and Dalmahoy hill forts are nearby.

 To the southwest of the village, Tormain Hill is the site of Stone Age symbols carved into the rocks atop the hill and a 'witches' stone'.
 When the witches' stone was moved by the land owner for farming, it was believed evil spirits were released into the village.